AlbanAndrieu/nabla-hooks/README.md

 See [setup-cfg](http://sametmax.com/vive-setup-cfg-et-mort-a-pyproject-toml/)

-# Builds a source distribution (a tar archive of all the files needed to build and install the package):
+### Build a source distribution (a tar archive of all the files needed to build and install the package):
 `python3 setup.py sdist`
 Builds wheels:
 `python3 setup.py bdist_wheel`